Skip to content

 Share article

-Starting July 31, Samsung will begin permanently deleting all accounts that have not been used for a certain period.
-Those who wish to retain their data and access must act promptly.
+Starting July 31, Samsung will begin the irreversible deletion of all accounts that have not been used for a certain period.
+Those who wish to retain their data and access must act in time.

 Unused accounts are a thorn in the side of manufacturers and service providers.
 Therefore, it is often common practice to delete them after a certain period of inactivity.
 Samsung has now announced such a measure.
-The company is currently informing its customers via email about the change.
+The company is currently informing its customers about the change via email.

 Samsung Introduces Automatic Account Deletion

-Samsung’s email includes a new policy for deleting inactive user accounts, which will take effect on July 31.
-It affects Samsung account holders who have not used their accounts for two years.
-They risk losing access and all stored content permanently unless they take action.
+The email from Samsung includes a new policy for deleting inactive user accounts, which takes effect on July 31.
+Affected are owners of a Samsung account who have not used it for two years.
+They risk permanently losing access and all stored content unless they take action.
 Samsung advises customers as follows:

 “To prevent your account from being deleted and to ensure the proper use of Samsung services, you must perform at least one usage activity on your account every twenty-four (24) months.”

-Anyone who does not log into their account by the specified deadline will lose the account–without the possibility of recovery.
-However, Samsung will inform affected users via a notification to their email address.
+Anyone who does not log into their account by the specified deadline will lose the corresponding account–with no possibility of recovery.
+However, Samsung will notify affected users via email beforehand.
 This measure only applies if the linked email address is still active.
-To be on the safe side, users should log into all Samsung accounts in a timely manner–including secondary accounts.
+To be safe, users should log into all Samsung accounts in time–including secondary accounts.

 Some accounts are exempt from automatic deletion.
 These include registered family accounts, accounts with reward points, or those used for purchases on Samsung.com.
 Nevertheless, Samsung recommends that all users actively check their accounts.
-The manufacturer refers users with questions to the help center at https://help.content.samsung.com.
+The manufacturer refers to the help center for questions at https://help.content.samsung.com.

 These Samsung Services Are Affected